 Assessments for 3rd – 6th Graders

 The next CLT3-6 test administration will take place from April 22 – May 17, 2024 in schools (paper or online) and at home (online).
-Schools can learn more about registration on the For Schools page.
-Registration information will be available soon for at-home testers.
+CLT7 and CLT8 will also be available during this testing window.

 Assessments geared toward 3rd – 6th graders